vickmuir/Backup/mssql-plugin.md

 8. Select **Keep my current registration** and click **Next**.
 9. Click **Install**.
 10. When installed, check to ensure that both services are enabled and running.
-11. If WebCC is able to view and access the database, then the installation was successful.
+11. If Cloud Backup Portal is able to view and access the database, then the installation was successful.

 ## Downloading the user guide
 {: #SQLUserGuide}